It’s been quite a year for Nashville.

-Over the course of the past 12 months, city officials secured deals with some of the biggest companies in the U.S., including Amazon, AllianceBernstein, EY and SmileDirectClub, culminating, in total, close to 10,000 new jobs.
+Over the course of the past 12 months, city officials secured deals with some of the biggest companies in the U.S., including Amazon, AllianceBernstein, EY, SmileDirectClub, Mitsubishi and Pilot.com, culminating, in total, close to 10,000 new jobs.

 “There’s no question that the move of AllianceBernstein to Nashville has prompted exploration by other New York financial firms,” Schulz said.
 He declined to provide names of the companies because they signed nondisclosures.

-AllianceBernstein, a New York-based global investment management firm, announced last May that it was moving its headquarters to Nashville, expecting to bring with it 1,050 jobs and a $70 million investment.
+Just last May, AllianceBernstein, a New York-based global investment management firm owned by French insurance conglomerate AXA, announced that it was moving its headquarters to Nashville, expecting to bring with it 1,050 jobs and a $70 million investment.
 Almost six months later, Amazon announced that it was bringing a new operations hub to Nashville, as well as 5,000 jobs and a $230 million investment – the biggest in Tennessee history.

 City officials maintain that the flock of businesses moving to Tennessee was years in the making, part of a campaign to position the city as the new (and more affordable) Austin or Denver.

 “Really what it comes down to, the basics for a business to be located in Nashville are strong,” Schulz said.

 He elaborated to say that Nashville has a business-friendly tax structure, a strong geographic location, quality infrastructure in the city and a relatively stable political climate in the state.
 In 2018, U.S. News and World Reports ranked Nashville as one of the top 20 places to live in the country, with a solid job market, a decent quality of life and a big enough workforce to accommodate the growing job market.